section-engineering-education/engineering-education/content/articles/exponential-regression-in-python/index.md

 - $e$ is Euler's constant, which is usually 2.71828..., and,
 - b is the constant that determines the rate of change

 The first model, i.e., $(1)$, models processes that multiply over time.
-Thus it's a model for rapid growth.
+Thus it is a model for rapid growth.
 The second case, i.e., $(2)$, models the rapid decay processes over time.
-A good example of where this model is applied is radioactivity decay modelling.
+An excellent example of where this model is applied is radioactivity decay modelling.

 Now, suppose we are give $(x_1,y_1),\,(x_2,y_2),\, .\,.\,.\,,(x_n,y_n)$, and we are expected to fit, $y=e^{bx},$ to the data.

 The constant $a$ and $b$ are unknown parameters of the model.
 Thus, they have to be estimated.
-First, we need to define a loss function to estimate these parameters.
-The lose function is simply the deviance of the predicted values from the observed values.
+But, first, we need to define a loss function to estimate these parameters.

+The loss function is simply the deviance of the predicted values from the observed values.
 So, we first obtain the residual for each data point as below.

 $E_i=y_i-ae^{bx_i}$